 Countdown to Christmas: a handy checklist

 The countdown is on!
 There are now only three months to go until Christmas.
 This might seem like a while, but it’ll be here before you know it.
-This year, many of us are starting our shopping earlier than usual to help spread the cost.
+Many of us are starting our shopping nice and early to help spread the cost, and help us stick to our budget.
 To help you get organised and stay on top of the planning, here’s our monthly checklist, including a handy graphic to pin or print.

 3 months to go